tinyhttp/tinyhttp/examples/session/README.md

 curl -d "user=admin&pwd=admin" -v http://localhost:3000/login
 ```

-From the response of the above command, note the value of the `micro.sid` cookie value
+From the response of the above command, note the value of the `sid` cookie value

 2. To verify session (replace the cookie value obtained from the above output)